 More than Just Glucose Control

 For example, if you have low thyroid hormone levels, that “may increase your risk of insulin resistance and lead to diabetes,” Seidman says.
 That’s because thyroid hormones and insulin work in partnership to help control body weight, temperature and other functions.
-If one is out of whack, the other can fall out of balance, too, and that can create a whole range of additional health concerns and risk factors.
-This need to keep a proportional ratio holds true for other hormones that work with insulin too.
+If one is out of whack, it can create a whole range of additional health concerns and risk factors.

 Types of Insulin